The good news is:

 - Do you have any other suggestions?

-They don’t seem like much, but Guy spotted imediately how brilliant these questions were.
-They were exactly what
+They don’t seem like much, but Guy spotted immediately that these questions were brilliant.

 Just as important as what they do ask, is what they don’t ask.

-And they didn’t waste one second of his time on anything else.
+And they didn’t waste a second of his time on anything else.

 This is the most important point to bear in mind when you’re picking your survey questions: What’s